Demiffy/WarThunderAnalyzer/README.md

 - **Game State Detection**:
   - Recognizes whether the player is in the main menu, in-game, or in an unknown state.
+  - Automatically pauses detection when War Thunder is out of focus and resumes when it is refocused.

 - **Web-Based Dashboard**:
   - Displays game state, recent logs, and session statistics in a clean, responsive interface.
   - Highlights statistic changes in real time.
+  - Includes a **rangefinder grid adjustment tool** for accurate distance estimation.

 - **Logging**:
   - Logs all detected events with timestamps for easy debugging and session review.
+  - Limits redundant logging to avoid excessive console clutter.

+## Rangefinder Grid Features

+- **Automatic Map Recognition**:
+  - Uses OCR to detect the in-game map name once the "To Battle!" text disappears.
+  - Waits indefinitely until a valid map name is detected.

+- **Grid Overlay**:
+  - Captures the minimap grid area and overlays an infinite grid.
+  - Supports multiple maps with configurable grid size and offsets.
+  - Allows fine-tuning of grid alignment via a web-based UI.

+- **Focus Handling**:
+  - Pauses grid updates when the game is out of focus and resumes upon refocus.

 ## Requirements